ton-community/ton-docs/docs/v3/documentation/archive/mining.md

 #### <a id="faq-general-mined"></a>How many coins have been mined already?
 As of August 2021, about 4.9BN Toncoins have been mined.
 #### <a id="faq-general-whomined"></a>Who has mined those coins?
-Coins have been mined to over 70'000 wallets, owners of those wallets are not known.
+Coins have been mined to over 70,000 wallets.
+The owners of these wallets remain unknown.
 #### <a id="faq-general-elite"></a>Is it difficult to start mining?
 Not at all.
 All you need is [adequate hardware](#hardware) and to follow the steps outlined in the [quick start](#quickStart) section.
 #### <a id="faq-general-pissed"></a>Is there another way to mine?